djalbat/the-occam-user-manual/understanding-grammars.md

 Note that end of line tokens are significant, like YAML or Python but unlike JSON or Java.
 Note also that both single and multiple line Python style comments are supported.
-And lastly note that doubly quoted string literals are preferred to singly quoted ones and that regular expression string literals are not supported.
+And lastly note that doubly quoted string literals are preferred to singly quoted ones and that regular expression literals are not supported.
-These preferences define the in-built rules and in addition to these we have the following lexical entries for the user defined rules.
+These properties define the in-built rules and in addition to these we have the following lexical entries for the user defined rules.
 The regular expression pattern for the `primary-keyword` entry has been abridged, by the way:

 ```